markNZed/TaskFlow/README.md

 # Overview

 T@skFlow combines software, AI models, and human interaction in a unique way.
-A developer creates a Task's functionality, a Task may manage a set of Tasks, and a set of Tasks may be a workflow.
+A developer creates a Task's functionality, a Task may be distributed over many processors, a Task may monitor a set of Tasks, and a set of Tasks may be a workflow.

 ![T@skFlow Diagram](Task.drawio.svg)

 T@skFlow is intended to provide a flexible infrastructure for human-computer interaction.
-The configuration of Tasks is not part of T@skFlow (except for demonstration purposes).
+Specific configurations of Tasks is not part of T@skFlow (except for demonstration purposes).
 The functionality of individual Tasks can be shared without sharing proprietary/private configuration information such as the sequencing of Tasks and the content of prompts.

 T@skFlow will play nicely with:
 * [LangChain](https://langchain.com/) (e.g., use LangChain features from within a Task function on the NodeJS Task Processor)